-I'm a theoretical cosmologist interested in mapping the large-scale structure of the Universe with radio and optical telescopes
+I'm a cosmologist working on mapping the large-scale structure of the Universe with radio and optical telescopes

-I'm a lecturer in cosmology at Queen Mary University of London.
-Before that, I was a postdoc in the Radio Astronomy Lab and BCCP at UC Berkeley from 2017 - 2018, a NASA Postdoctoral Program fellow at JPL/Caltech from 2015 - 2017, and a postdoc in theoretical astrophysics at the University of Oslo from 2013 - 2015.
+I'm currently a Reader in Cosmology at the Jodrell Bank Centre for Astrophysics at the University of Manchester.
+Before that, I was a lecturer and then a Reader at Queen Mary University of London from 2018 - 2022.
+I was a postdoc in the Radio Astronomy Lab and BCCP at UC Berkeley from 2017 - 2018, a NASA Postdoctoral Program fellow at JPL/Caltech from 2015 - 2017, and a postdoc in theoretical astrophysics at the University of Oslo from 2013 - 2015.
 I did my DPhil (PhD) in Astrophysics at the University of Oxford from 2010 - 2013, and my undergraduate degree in Physics with Astrophysics at the University of Manchester from 2006 - 2010.
 I'm originally from Stoke-on-Trent in the UK.

-I'm a member of the SKA Cosmology Science Working Group (Core Team) and the HERA collaboration, a Full Member of the LSST Dark Energy Science Collaboration, and was also a member of the Planck Collaboration as part of the LFI Core Team while in Oslo.
+I'm also a Visiting Academic at the Centre for Radio Cosmology at the University of the Western Cape, a member of the SKA Cosmology Science Working Group (Core Team) and the HERA collaboration (Executive Board and lead of the Stats working group), a Full Member of the LSST Dark Energy Science Collaboration (where I was formerly co-convener of the Theory and Joint Probes working group), a member of the MeerKLASS radio cosmology collaboration, and was previously a member of the Planck Collaboration as part of the LFI Core Team while in Oslo.
+I am also a member of the Institute of Applied Data Science at Queen Mary.

 Aside from my research interests in theoretical cosmology, I've also been involved in the open source movement.
 I began contributing to Ubuntu around 2005, before moving on to work on documentation for the GNOME project.
 My roles have included coordinating the writing of user and developer documentation, training new contributors, and supervising students for the project's Women's Outreach Program.
 I've also co-authored a couple of books on Ubuntu, published by No Starch Press in 2010 and 2012.